datle-gh/ChatAIWebRazor-FinalProject/README.md

 ## Security Notes

-- Do not commit the Gemini API key, OpenAI key, or Qdrant API key.
+- Do not commit the Gemini API key, Qdrant API key, database password, or other credentials.
+- OpenAI is not used by the current runtime.
 - Store secrets with User Secrets in development.
 - Use environment variables or a secret manager in production.